 Bonsai defoliation (leaf-cutting)

-Bonsai defoliation (or leaf cutting) is a technique of bonsai styling in which all or a large part of the leaves and all buds at the end of each shoot of a bonsai tree are removed with a sharp bonsai scissors.
+Bonsai defoliation (or leaf cutting) is a technique of bonsai styling in which all or a large part of the leaves and all buds at the end of each shoot are removed with a sharp bonsai scissors.

 A tree competes with other plants.
 When a seedling grows it needs light to grow.
 The grasses and bushes around the seedling also need light.
 In order for the tree to get the light it needs and not to be overgrown it has to grow up quickly.
 To do that fast the tree grows above all at the top.